Education & Training

 KL2 Mentored Career Development Program

-The KL2 award provides complete tuition support and partial salary support (75% of the applicable Stanford postgraduate-year stipend scale) for a guaranteed period of two years.
-KL2 awardees will pursue a mentored research project in their area of expertise.
+The KL2 award provides salary support up to $120,000 per year for a period of two years.
+In general, 75% of the KL2 full-time professional effort must be devoted to the KL2 program, except for those in surgical specialities, which can have less than 75% FTE, but no less than 50%, protected time for the program.
+KL2 Awardees will pursue a mentored research project in their area of expertise.
 It is expected that the research performed within the KL2 program will provide the basis for an independent NIH award (e.g., K23, K08, or R01).

 Mentorship and Other Opportunities for KL2 Scholars

 Each KL2 Scholar will have at least two mentors — a research mentor, who serves as a guide for their research project, and an academic/career mentor, who provides career/academic oversight and professional advice.
 The program director will assign the academic/career mentor.